 The Google Ad Grant

 One helpful resource for nonprofit organizations is the Google Ad Grant.
 This is a $10,000 monthly grant awarded to eligible churches and nonprofits, empowering them to run Google Search ads online.
+The video below explains more about this.

 Organizations like Click Nonprofit will even apply to this grant on your behalf, at no charge.
 Once you’ve acquired the grant, Click Nonprofit’s team of ad managers will set up and optimize your ads, helping to maximize your awareness goals.
-Schedule a free consultation to find out how the Google Ad Grant can serve you.
+Schedule a free strategy call to find out how the Google Ad Grant can serve you.

 Nonprofit Grant Proposal Template